ethereum-optimism/design-docs/protocol/l2-blob.md

 )
 ```

-This new resolve function should use a L1 BLOB transaction to upload the BLOB, then employ the EIP-4844 `blobhash()`
+This new resolve function should use an L1 BLOB transaction to upload the BLOB, then employ the EIP-4844 `blobhash()`
 opcode to obtain the `versionedhash` of the BLOB.

 Note that the parameter `challengedOriginBlockNumber` in both the new challenge and resolve functions refers to the